TheAngelSabathiel/blackjack-simulator-ver-sabathiel/README.md

 Hello!

-I'm excited to share my first capstone project: Blackjack — built using PyCharm as part of Day 10 of Dr. Angela Yu's Python Bootcamp on Udemy.
+I'm excited to share my first capstone project: Blackjack — built using Python (editor: PyCharm) as part of Day 10 of Dr. Angela Yu's Python Bootcamp on Udemy.
 I followed the course concepts closely but also challenged myself to deliver a more complete (or at least, near-complete) user experience.
 If you're familiar with the course, you’ll know that the Day 10 solution is typically about 70 lines long with hints provided.
 I went beyond that to add several new features.

 KEY FEATURES I IMPLEMENTED: